KCII (AM)

 KCII is a radio station based in Washington, Iowa, 30 minutes south of Iowa City.
-The station is broadcast on 1380 AM and its translator 102.5 MHz FM.
+The station is broadcast on 106.1 FM, 1380 AM and its translator 102.5 MHz FM.
 It is a full-service classic hits music station that broadcasts news, sports, community events, severe weather bulletins, and agriculture information.
 KCII simulcasts with KCII-FM.
 KCII is a part of the Cedar Rapids ADI market as recorded by Arbitron.
 It was first licensed on February 1, 1962.

 KCII is on air 24 hours per day.
 A full programming list is at kciiradio.com.

 KCII 1380 AM was first started in 1961.
 The studio is located at 110 E Main Street near the Town Square in Washington.